 Cranberry Rhubarb Cobbler

-Preheat the oven to 375 degrees.
-Prepare 6 ramekins or small baking dishes by lightly buttering and place on a baking sheet.
+- Preheat the oven to 375°F. Prepare 6 ramekins or small baking dishes by lightly buttering and place them on a baking sheet.